Phasing

 --output-log ${outputlogcheck}

-Finally, excluded the mismatched variants and run phasing using 1KG PhaseI EAS samples as reference.
+Finally, exclude the mismatched variants and run phasing using 1KG PhaseI EAS samples as reference.

 excludesnp=${outputlogcheck}.snp.strand.exclude